MarianoMolina/project_alice/README.md

 If you've created new tasks, workflows, or initialization modules that you'd like to share, please include them in your pull request along with appropriate documentation.
 We're particularly interested in contributions that expand the capabilities of the workflow initialization process, allowing users to start with a richer set of pre-configured entities.

-## Future Features
+## Future Features / Upgrades

-1. **Workflow generator** [Basic implementation done]: Improve the interface for workflow generation.
+1. **Workflow generator** [Done]: Improve the interface for workflow generation.
 Ideally, something that allows the user to handle tasks/nodes, visualize the execution of it, etc.
+   - [Added]: Flowchart for workflows
+   - [Added]: Basic route end code editor

 2. **More API engines and base tasks** [Done]: BeautifulSoup to scrap websites, vision_models, text_to_image_models, text_to_speech_models, etc. This will enable a new set of tasks to be created.
 This includes adding more providers, like Google, Mistral, etc.
+   - [Added]: 21 new API providers, with their corresponding models
+   - [Added]: 2 new workflows -> Web Scrape and Research.

 3. **File input and type interface** [Done]: Being able to add files of any type to a conversation, which makes a conversion to text of the file (stt, itt, or simply parsing for files that can be converted to a string), allowing for the user and the agents to share any type of data.
 This, in turn, requires the agents to also be able to produce different types of outputs, which is where the type interface logic comes in, to convert str -> any and back.
+   - [Added]: Image and Sound file support
+   - [Added]: Both generation (TTS and Image Generation) as well as transcription (STT and Image Vision) available

 4. **Complex Agent Structures**: Implementation of more advanced agent architectures, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.